 All of the above-listed IPM tools for managing SCN may not be effective.
-In a 2017 article titled "Corn and Soybean Yield Response to Tillage, Rotation, and Nematicide Seed Treatment" by Mourtzinis et al. [Crop Science, Vol. 57:1704-1712], the use of nematicides as a component of SCN management was addressed.
+In a 2017 article titled "Corn and Soybean Yield Response to Tillage, Rotation, and Nematicide Seed Treatment" by Mourtzinis et al., the use of nematicides as a component of SCN management was addressed.
 Results reported in this article follow.

-- Field studies were conducted from 2013 through 2015 within a long-term corn-soybean rotation site that was established in 1983. - Treatments included tillage [conventional and notillage], corn-soybean rotation sequences [14 sequences representing each phase of seven different corn and soybean crop rotations], and nematicide/nemastat seed treatments applied to soybean [control (no nematicide), abamectin (Avicta 500 used in 2013) and Pasteuria nishizawae (Clariva pn, used in 2014 and 2015), and Bacillus firmus (Poncho-insecticide/Votivo-nemastat) - An SCN-resistant soybean variety was grown each year, with PI 88788 being the source of resistance.
+- Field studies were conducted from 2013 through 2015 within a long-term corn-soybean rotation site that was established in 1983. - Treatments included tillage [conventional and notillage], corn-soybean rotation sequences [14 sequences representing each phase of seven different corn and soybean crop rotations], and nematicide/nemastat seed treatments applied to soybean [control (no nematicide), abamectin (Avicta 500 used in 2013) and Pasteuria nishizawae (Clariva pn, used in 2014 and 2015), and Bacillus firmus (Poncho-insecticide/Votivonemastat)]. - An SCN-resistant soybean variety was grown each year, with PI 88788 being the source of resistance. - Rotations that involved consecutive years of soybean had the greatest SCN populations in the soil, whereas nematode populations were lowered with increasing number of consecutive years of corn.